textpattern/textpattern.github.io/administration/pages-panel.md

 # Pages panel

-The **Pages** panel contains an edit field, a list of existing [Page templates](http://docs.textpattern.io/themes/page-templates-explained), and a tag builder to help you construct page content.
+The Pages administration panel contains an edit field, a list of existing [Page templates](http://docs.textpattern.io/themes/page-templates-explained), and a tag builder to help you construct page content.
 It's important to note that, like everything else, the Page templates are stored in the database - there is no physical file on the server that contains this Page template.

 The first column of the page is the list of known pages.
 To select a template for editing, click on the name in the first column and Textpattern will fill the second column edit field with the selected template.